YounessRobia/wave_token_transfo/README.md

 ## 🎯 Overview

-Phase 2 extends the Wavelet Neural Operator framework to vision tasks by introducing **Wavelet Multi-Scale Attention (W-MSA)**, a novel attention mechanism that operates directly in the wavelet domain.
+We introduce **Wavelet Multi-Scale Attention (W-MSA)**, a novel attention mechanism that operates directly in the wavelet domain.

 ### Key Features